SAITEJAgitrez2/sentinel911/README.md

 - Real-time call transcript analysis using NLP
 - Anomaly detection for dispatcher behavior patterns
 - Agentic AI system for alert explanation and reasoning
-- Modern React dashboard for monitoring and analysis
+- Modern Next.js dashboard for monitoring and analysis
 - FastAPI backend with clean architecture
 - ML/LLM models for processing and reasoning